 I love that we have created a medical based eyecare clinic that provides quality, stylish, unique eyewear!
 I want the world to see me as honest, fair, kind, professional, and empathetic.

 I attended University of Northern Iowa from 1967-1969.
 In 1973 I graduated from Illinois College of Optometry with distinction of Cum Laude.
 I then served as an Officer from 1973-1975 in the Public Health System Department in New Orleans.
 In 1976, I joined the practice of Optometric Associates where I have practiced until the present.
 When not working, I enjoy fishing and spending time at my cabin at Lake McBride.
 I am an active member of the Optimist Organization and Westminster Presbyterian Church in Cedar Rapids where I sing in the choir.

-4. What is your favorite part of being a part of the Miller EyeCare Team.
-Helping people see!
-It makes me so happy when patients are excited about their new glasses, or the contact lenses.
-I love working with likeminded people here at Miller Family EyeCare who want to help our patients see well and look great too.
+For me, there is nothing better than helping people see.
+It makes me so happy when patients are excited about their new glasses or contact lenses.
+I love working with like minded people at Miller Family EyeCare.
+We all want to help our patients see well and look great too!

 My favorite ice cream is coffee or raspberry.
 It has to be in a cone, preferably a 1:1 ratio.
 I like the crunch of the cone!
 In my free time, I enjoy quilting, reading, riding my bike, playing with my son Felix and spending time with my husband, Ben.
 I want to be seen as a kind and caring person who wants only the best for my patients.